codepr/codepr.github.io/_posts/2019-03-04-sol-mqtt-broker-p2.md

-Now, epoll API is extensively documentated on its manpage, but we’ll need 3 functions to add, remove and modify monitored descriptors and trigger events, using EPOLLET flag, in order to use epoll on edge-triggered bhaviour (the default one is Level-triggered, see [manpage](http://man7.org/linux/man-pages/man7/epoll.7.html) and avoid in a future multithreaded implementation to wake up all threads at once every time a new event is triggered one or more descriptor are ready to read or write, but this is another story, also this explained clearly on the man page.
+Now, epoll API is extensively documentated on its manpage, but we’ll need 3 functions to add, remove and modify monitored descriptors and trigger events, using EPOLLET flag, in order to use epoll on edge-triggered behaviour (the default one is Level-triggered, see [manpage](http://man7.org/linux/man-pages/man7/epoll.7.html) and avoid in a future multithreaded implementation to wake up all threads at once every time a new event is triggered and one or more descriptor are ready to read or write (thundering herd problem), but this is another story, also this explained clearly on the man page.

 **src/network.c**